Updated: March 2023

 Situated in Kathu Village, it provides guests with the opportunity to see how local Thai people live.
 You can easily walk to excellent small and very inexpensive restaurants, great for picking up a chicken fried rice for lunch just down the road.
 At the local night market you can find scrumptious Thai pancakes, excellent fried chicken, pork and seafood.
 Also for the brave, see and sample, as Ulf describes it, ‘food of the future’, fried insects and grubs, glistening under the hot lights.
 Close by is Tiger Kingdom, Central Festival shopping centre and Go Kart Speedway a ten minute stroll away.

 The crystal clear, saltwater pool is the heart of the guest house.
 Ulf says cheekily, “take a dip any time of the day or night with or without your swimmers”.
 Around the pool (clothing optional) is where guests sit with drinks, to relax, chat and use the high speed free wifi.
 You can also laze on the sun beds or catch one of the 200 or more gay or mainstream movies offered in the cosy lounge area.

 During our stay there were guys from, Belgium, Germany, UK , France, Sweden and Australia.
 There is only ever a maximum of ten guests at one time.
 You soon feel part of ‘the family’ and it is a gay traveller’s haven, whether you are by yourself, a couple or part of a group.
 When checking out, one of the guests said to us, “this place is just perfect”.

 Breakfast is included in the tariff, but not served until after 8am.
 However, you will never be too late for breakfast as everyone understands gay men may need a sleep in after exploring all the nightlife on offer in town.
 You will be served an English style breakfast of orange juice, tea or coffee, bacon, eggs, toast and marmalade.
-It is presented in the traditional sala (a type of separate outside, open-air eating nook with a Thai style angular roof) located outside the kitchen and sitting above a large pond containing dozens of colourful carp.
+It is presented in the sala (a type of separate outside, open-air eating nook) located outside the kitchen and sitting above a large pond containing dozens of enormous, colourful carp.